moneyforward/insdog/src/site/markdown/4-Design/ComponentInteractions.md

 On a failure, users want to see what is going on without being forced to repeat "run->fail->fix->run->" loop.
 These are challenges not seen in product code, but only in automated testing tool's context.

-To achieve such required flexibilities, `autotest-ca` employs the following mechanisms and design policies.
+To achieve such required flexibilities, **InsDog** employs the following mechanisms and design policies.

 - `Act`, `Scene`, and `ActionFactory` structure
 - Action compilation pipeline